anthonysandesh/Image_Gen_App/README.md

 # Image Generation App

-This Streamlit app generates AI images featuring Hari within a specified scene.
+This Streamlit app generates AI images featuring Person within a specified scene.
 It uses Gemini for prompt modification and Replicate for image generation.

 ## Features

-* **Prompt Modification with Gemini:**  Takes a user-provided prompt and modifies it using Gemini to seamlessly integrate Hari into the scene.
-Ensures Hari is visible and actively participating.
+* **Prompt Modification with Gemini:**  Takes a user-provided prompt and modifies it using Gemini to seamlessly integrate Person into the scene.
+Ensures Person is visible and actively participating.
-* **Image Generation with Replicate:** Leverages a custom Replicate model (`harikrishnad1997/flux-1-hari-ft:37b22168a51d814b49bc8629cca6caaa6789a8a7b65cdd5123310fe5a5c5fecc`) fine-tuned to include Hari.
+* **Image Generation with Replicate:** Leverages a custom Replicate model (`harikrishnad1997/flux-1-hari-ft:37b22168a51d814b49bc8629cca6caaa6789a8a7b65cdd5123310fe5a5c5fecc`) fine-tuned to include Person.
 * **Customizable Settings:** Allows users to adjust the number of inference steps, guidance scale, and number of output images.
 * **Image Display and Download:** Displays the generated images within the app and provides download links.
 * **Error Handling:** Includes error handling for missing dependencies, API keys, and image loading failures.